 Most of our home carers work for a few weeks, and then take a couple of weeks off to go back to see their families abroad, or take a break to recharge their batteries.
 Placements usually last for a minimum of one week, but can be longer depending on the carer and client agreement.
 Another benefit of being a self employed live-in carer?
 You can earn a very comfortable wage, and even negotiate your rates so you are comfortable with what you’re earning during shorter periods of live-in care jobs.

 Some of our carers work for 2-3 weeks, then fly back to their homes abroad to have a restful break and enjoy their lifestyles - whether that’s in the hot Balearic Islands, or the hustle and bustle of a lively country like Germany and Holland.

 Of course there are certain specification to meet if you are thinking of becoming a freelance live-in carer.

 Have appropriate care qualifications

 But don’t worry if you haven’t got any previous training - we actually run training courses in our Head Office in Andover, Hampshire where you can qualify as an Access Care live-in carer and start working immediately.

-You can find out all about training here - and as always feel free to contact us on 0800 980 3958 or email email@example.com with any questions.
+You can find out all about private carer training here - and as always feel free to contact us on 01264 319399 or email firstname.lastname@example.org with any questions.
 You can also register to become one of our live-in carers here!